I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 4. Identify the Dog Lover Within Your Parents

 Identifying the dog lover within one of your parents is vital in getting both of them on board with your wish of owning a dog.
 If your dad is a dog lover, recruit his help in convincing your mom and vice versa.

 Be genuine and clear upfront when you request one of your parent's help in convincing the other.
 Manipulative or sly behavior will instantly be detected, and your request may never be granted.

 5. Earn Good Grades to Convince Your Parents to Get You a Dog

 Although they may not tell you directly, your poor grades in school could be one of the reasons why your parents are refusing to get you a dog.
 Overcome this hurdle by getting good grades.

 Inform your parents that your short-term goal is to earn higher grades so that they will allow you to get a dog.
-Make sure you study hard and ace all of your tests, papers and projects.
-Your commitment towards earning better grades may finally help convince your parents that you are ready for the responsibility of owning a dog.
+Make sure you study hard and ace all of your tests, papers, and projects.
+Your commitment to earning better grades may finally help convince your parents that you are ready for the responsibility of owning a dog.